 - Yamuna Body Logic School.
 Level 1 Certification, with Yamuna Zake.
 New York, NY

 - Stanford University, Vocal Program.
 Summer Jazz Immersion.
 Stanford, CA

 ABOUT MICHELLE PIRRET

 Born and raised in New York, Michelle has lived a multi-faceted life as a performing artist.
 She grew up a child of the theater making her earliest stage debut in a production of “Noah’s Ark” with James Earl Jones.
 She trained in classical ballet as a student at Balanchine’s School of American Ballet, and at The San Francisco Ballet School.
 After an injury sidelined her career aspirations as a dancer, she worked as an actor in regional and New York theatre, in voiceover animation and television.

-She is a union member of The Screen Actor’s Guild/American Federation of Television and Radio Artists; Actors Equity; the American Federation of Musicians; and the American Guild of Variety Artists.
-Michelle is part of the Young Leadership Council of The Orpheus Chamber Orchestra in New York City.
+Michelle is a union member of The Screen Actor’s Guild/American Federation of Television and Radio Artists; Actors Equity; and the American Federation of Musicians.
+She is part of the Young Leadership Council of The Orpheus Chamber Orchestra in New York City.